janpe/beer-tracker/README.md

 Frontend built with React.
 Bourbon Neat used for some responsive styles.

-This is my first time using both Scala and React so feel free to give me feedback on the code!
+This is my first time writing Scala and I didn't have any previous experience on React either so feel free to give me feedback on the code!

 ## Running the app